Phoebe Buffay: Role

 In the pilot episode, Phoebe is introduced as one of the six original friends, including her Greenwich Village Manhattan neighbors Joey (Matt LeBlanc) and Chandler (Matthew Perry), former roommate Monica (Courteney Cox), Rachel Green (Jennifer Aniston), and Monica's brother, Ross (David Schwimmer).
-She is a masseuse and part-time, aspiring folk-type musician, who plays a dreadnought style acoustic guitars and sings very awkward or absurd, self-composed songs.
+She is a masseuse and part-time, aspiring folk-type musician, who plays a dreadnought style acoustic guitar and sings very awkward or absurd, self-composed songs.
 She has been shown busking in the subway, outside of the gang's usual "hang out" place, Central Perk, as well as at a public library, and has been seen frequently playing live sets inside the coffee shop.
 She had moved in with her maternal grandmother (Audra Lindley), upon moving out of Monica's apartment, approximately one year before the pilot episode, due to Monica's obsessive compulsive nature and anal-retentive cleaning habits.
 During the first season, she has myriad boyfriends, including Tony, a physicist named David, played by Hank Azaria, and a psychologist named Roger, played by Fisher Stevens.
 Phoebe works as a temporary secretary for Chandler for a brief period in "The One with the Big Ick Factor".

-Phoebe's crass, identical twin sister, Ursula Buffay (also portrayed by Kudrow), a character created for and appearing in the American sitcom Mad About You as a waitress, is also introduced in the first season, in "The One with Two Parts".
-Phoebe is shown to have a very strained relationship with Ursula, who is one minute older than her and seems to care little about family affairs or Phoebe, Phoebe nearly always goes home empty-handed and none the wiser.
+Phoebe's crass, identical twin sister, Ursula Buffay (also portrayed by Kudrow), a character created for and appearing in the American sitcom Mad About You as a waitress, is also introduced in the first season, in "The One with Two Parts Part 1".
+Phoebe is shown to have a very strained relationship with Ursula, who is one minute older than she and seems to care little about family affairs or Phoebe, Phoebe nearly always goes home empty-handed and none the wiser.
 When it is revealed Ursula performs in porn under Phoebe's name, Phoebe eventually finds some redemption by cashing in Ursula's pay slips.
 Phoebe's father, Frank Buffay, abandoned the family when Phoebe was a child, and the woman Phoebe believed was her mother, Lily Buffay, committed suicide when Phoebe was about 14, by means of carbon monoxide poisoning.
 However, Phoebe discovers she has a paternal half-brother Frank, Jr., and later meets her real mother Phoebe Abbott (Teri Garr), who had given her up for adoption when she and Ursula were born (with her, Frank, Sr. and Lily having been "kind of a couple").